Igniting Flame Of Hope For Hockey’s Revival In Pakistan - UrduPoint

 Shahid Khan, another promising player from the same academy, echoed similar sentiments.
 "Being at this academy has been a life-changing experience for me.
 It's not just about learning hockey skills; but acquiring overall commitment and dedication for a successful life," he said.

-Both Zunair and Shahid were picked up by Aitchison College last year from Khawaja Junaid Academy and awarded full tuition fee waiver and a comfortable lodging at college’s hostel due to their remarkable talent and commitment to the sport.
+Both Zunair and Shahid were picked up by Aitchison College last year from Khawaja Junaid Academy, and awarded full tuition fee waiver and a comfortable lodging at the college’s hostel due to their remarkable talent and commitment to the sport.

 “The college has a rich legacy of providing highly talented players to Pakistan hockey including legends like Hassan Sardar and Akhtar Rasool.
 But unfortunately, then there was a gap and it is now after a hiatus of around three decades that it offered scholarships to two rising stars,” said Junaid Chattha, a German qualified, FIH level-2 coach, who along with former hockey great Mohibullah trains players at the academy.